opendocsg/slw-judgments-backfill/2010_SGHC_62/report.md

 **_The law_**

-44     As I stated in _VV v VW_ [2008] 2 SLR(R) 929 at [17], assertions of breach of public policy cannot be vague and generalised.
-It is incumbent on a party seeking to challenge an award on this ground to identify the public policy which the award allegedly breaches and to show which part of the award conflicts with that public policy: _John Holland Pty Ltd (formerly known as John Holland Construction & Engineering Pty Ltd) v Toyo Engineering Corp (Japan)_ [2001] 1 SLR(R) 443 at [25].
+44     As I stated in _VV v VW_ <span class="citation">[2008] 2 SLR(R) 929</span> at [17], assertions of breach of public policy cannot be vague and generalised.
+It is incumbent on a party seeking to challenge an award on this ground to identify the public policy which the award allegedly breaches and to show which part of the award conflicts with that public policy: _John Holland Pty Ltd (formerly known as John Holland Construction & Engineering Pty Ltd) v Toyo Engineering Corp (Japan)_ <span class="citation">[2001] 1 SLR(R) 443</span> at [25].

 45     No particular public policy of Singapore was identified by SSGC as having been embarrassed by the Award, and in my judgment, the public policy argument failed on this threshold point.
 Indeed, even on the assumption that SSGC’s criticisms of the Award were well-founded, it is difficult to see what particular public policy could be so identified.